 Panel Discussion: Practical Applications of the Positive Peace Framework

-Join Young Professionals in Foreign Policy and hear from Institute for Economics and Peace Ambassadors on the 8 pillars of the Positive Peace framework.
+Join Young Professionals in Foreign Policy and hear from the Institute for Economics and Peace Ambassadors on the 8 pillars of the Positive Peace framework.
 We will provide an overview of the Positive Peace index and framework, and each panelist will talk about the practical applications of the framework.

 Ambassador Series: H.E.
 Ambassador Marc Grossman